 Dominion is rebuilding the existing substation located near the corner of Shreve Road and Holly Manor Drive.
 The existing Idylwood facility, originally built in the late 1950’s, needs to be upgraded to address capacity and reliability concerns in the region.
 Residents can sign up to receive project updates via email: www.dom.com/about-us/news-center/electric-projects-and-initiatives/power-line-projects/idylwood-at-shreve-road-project.

 Dominion Power is proposing to connect the Idylwood substation with their Tysons substation with a new 230 kV transmission line.
 The Idylwood – Tysons 230 kV Transmission line will help to address power reliability problems north and east of Tysons.
 Dominion Power is currently working through state and county regulatory processes to obtain approval for the proposed project.
 Supervisor Smyth, local businesses and residents have strongly supported an underground option vs an above ground connection.
 To obtain updates about the proposed project: https://dominionenergy.com/about-us/electric-projects/power-line-projects/idylwood-tysons.

 Providence District Land Use Updates

-If you have any land use questions, please contact my aide, Michael Wing, at 703-560-6946.
+If you have any questions, please contact my aide, Michael Wing, at 703-560-6946.